Search

 Look for a farrier with experience shoeing horses of the same breed or discipline as yours. | Getty Images

 If you board your horse at a specialized training facility or a barn whose clientele consists mostly of horses and riders in your chosen breed or discipline, ask the barn manager, trainer, or other horse owners for the name of their regular farrier.
-If the facility has a reputation for excellence and most of its clients use the same shoer, chances are he or she is among the best in the area.
+Chances are he or she is among the best in the area.
 If you keep your horse at home and don’t have fellow boarders or a manager to consult, try telephoning a well-known area facility that specializes in your area of equestrian interest.
 Ask to speak with the stable manager, then ask that person if he or she can recommend a reputable farrier who has experience shoeing for your discipline.
 A savvy stable manager, recognizing that you’re a potential client, will be happy to help.

 If your horse has a foot condition, find a farrier with experience managing it.